 It is a point of order because it is an accusation.

-Senator Marie-Louise O'Donnell is out of order.
+The Senator is out of order.
 I call on the Leader to respond.
 He should try to speak through the Chair.

 I will.
-Nine Senators referred to the children’s hospital.
-Before coming to that matter, I wish first, on her birthday, to pay tribute to Countess Markievicz and thank her for her courageous leadership.
+Nine Senators referred to the national children’s hospital.
+Before coming to that matter, I wish, first, on her birthday, to pay tribute to Countess Markievicz and thank her for her courageous leadership.

 She repented on her deathbed.